malewicz1337/lstm-py-tf/README.md

 Inspiration and initial model parameters were drawn from various open-source projects and academic papers on stock prediction using LSTM networks.

 ## License

-This project is licensed under the terms of the MIT license.
+This project is open source and available under the [MIT License](LICENSE).